MDGrey33/Nur/README.md

 2. Add openai api key to ./credentials
 2. Add confluence credentials to ./credentials
 3. To listen to slack create slack app and add the credentials in ./credentials
+4. All the operational content is in ./content you might want to chnage the path in configuration if running on docker.